ChittimShalini/Smart_Attendance_System/README.md

 ## Usage
 - Step 1: Prepare Dataset
 - Step 2: Run the Program
-  - python Attendance_System.py
 - Step 3: Output

 ## How it Works
-1. Face Detection:
+**1. Face Detection:**
-   MTCNN is used to detect faces in the group photo.
+  - MTCNN is used to detect faces in the group photo.
-2. Face Recognition:
+**2. Face Recognition:**
-   FaceNet generates embeddings for faces in the group photo and individual photos.
+  - FaceNet generates embeddings for faces in the group photo and individual photos.
 Matches embeddings to identify individuals.
-3. Attendance Marking:
+**3. Attendance Marking:**
-   Recognized individuals are logged in the attendance_records.csv file with their name, date, and time.
+  - Recognized individuals are logged in the attendance_records.csv file with their name, date, and time.
-4.Visualization:
+**4.Visualization:**
-   Attendance data is visualized using Matplotlib for better analysis.
+  - Attendance data is visualized using Matplotlib for better analysis.

 ## Acknowledgments
 - FaceNet for face embeddings.